End-to-End Probabilistic Framework for Learning with Hard Constraints: Conclusion

 \section{Conclusion}

 In this work, we propose \ourmethod{}, which seamlessly incorporates constraints ranging from commonly used linear constraints to challenging nonlinear constraints into black-box probabilistic deep learning models using a differentiable probabilistic projection layer (DPPL).
 We show that \ourmethod{} is applicable in a wide range of scientific and operational domains, ranging from linear coherency constraints in time series forecasting to nonlinear conservation laws in solving PDEs.
 Contrary to prior works \citep{hansenLearning2023}, which only support linear global conservation constraints, \ourmethod{} can support nonlinear conservation constraints.
 This paves the way for future work to enforce conservation locally over sub-regions or over control volumes {\`a} la finite volume methods \citep{leveque2002finite}.
-Future work also includes extending our method to handle general non-convex, nonlinear inequality constraints using advanced optimization techniques or relaxations, and to richer covariance parameterizations, e.g., low-rank or~dense.
+Future work also includes extending our method to handle general non-convex, nonlinear inequality constraints using advanced optimization techniques or relaxations, to richer covariance parameterizations, e.g., low-rank or~dense, and to empirical distributions other than location-scale families by sample projection.

 \todo{\begin{itemize} \item Add about efficient sampling from solutions of convex programs \end{itemize}}

 \paragraph{Acknowledgements.} The authors thank Jiayao Zhang, Pedro Eduardo Mercado Lopez and Gaurav Gupta for discussions on this work and related early investigations.
 The authors would additionally like to thank Chris Rackauckas and Alan Edelman for their insights and support of the project.